blaasto

 See Fig Link 498

 The long-fiber form of sphagnum moss is sometimes used in potting mixes.
-Can also be used as a moisture holding medium in rotting mixes, or by itself for rooting.
+Can also be used as a moisture-holding medium in rooting mixes, or by itself for rooting.
 There is anecdotal evidence that it has mold-inhibiting qualities when used for rooting.

 The moss pictured here was 6 CF, 11 pounds and can be purchased through Amazon.com or elsewhere.